foss2serve/github-workflow-activity/tutorial2/tut2-handout.md

 Again, as you push your work to your repository on GitHub, the pull-request is updated automatically.

+Line (20) is just an example of a change you might make.
+Make whatever changes you like using whatever tools you like.

 ```bash
 $ git fetch upstream master:master                     (18)